redis/node-redis/CONTRIBUTING.md

 Node Redis has a full test suite with coverage setup.

-To run the tests, run `npm install` to install dependencies, then run `npm test`.
+To run the tests, run `npm install` to install dependencies, then run `npm run build:tests-tools && npm test`.

 Note that the test suite assumes that [`docker`](https://www.docker.com/) is installed in your environment.